JokoTolulope/DE_journey/README.md

 ## 📌 Project Overview

-This project simulates the first step towards data engineering — **ingesting and filtering raw order data** from a Nigerian e-commerce platform.
+This project simulates the first step towards data engineering; **ingesting and filtering raw order data** from a Nigerian e-commerce platform.

 The script reads a dataset of 50 customer orders placed across major Nigerian cities, filters them by status, cross-checks data quality, and generates a business summary — total revenue, order distribution by city, and flagged data issues.